sjhloco/build_fabric/README.md

 ## Caveats

-When staring this project I used N9Kvs on EVE-NG and later on then moved onto physical devices when we were deploying the data centers. vPC fabric peering does not work on the virtual devices so this was never added as an option in the playbook.
+When staring this project I used N9Kv on EVE-NG and later moved onto physical devices when we were deploying the data centers. vPC fabric peering does not work on the virtual devices so this was never added as an option in the playbook.

-As deployments are declarative and there are differences with physical devices you will need a few minor tweaks to the *bse_tmpl.j2* template as different hardware can have slightly different base commands.
+As deployments are declarative and there are differences with physical devices you will need a few minor tweaks to the *bse_tmpl.j2* template as different hardware can have slightly different hidden base commands.
 The `system nve infra-vlans` command is required for infrastructure VLANs (OSPF over vPC peer link VLAN) and to run VLXAN over a VLAN but is not supported on N9Kv.
-For physical devices this line needs unhashing at the starte of *bse_tmpl.j2*.
+For physical devices this line needs unhashing at the start of *bse_tmpl.j2* template.

 ```jinja
 {# system nve infra-vlans {{ fbc.adv.mlag.peer_vlan }} #}
 ```

-EVE-NG is not perfect for running N9Ks.
-I originally started on `9.2.4` and although it is fairly stable in terms of features and uptime, the API can be very slow at times and take upto 10 minuets ot deploy.
-Sometimes after a deployment the API would stop responding (couldn`t telnet on 443) but NXOS said it was listening.
-To fix this you had disable and re-enable the feature nxapi.
-Removing the command 'nxapi use-vrf management' helps to make this more stable.
+Although they work on EVE-NG it is not perfect for running N9Kv.
+I originally started on `nxos.9.2.4` and although it is fairly stable in terms of features and uptime, the API can be very slow at times taking upto 10 minuets to deploy a device config.
+Sometimes after a deployment the API would stop responding (couldn't telnet on 443) but NXOS CLI said it was listening.
+To fix this you have disable and re-enable the *nxapi* feature.
+Removing the command 'nxapi use-vrf management' seems to help to make the API more stable.

-I next moved to NXOS `9.3.5` and although the API is consitantly more stable and faster, it has a strange issue around the interface module.
+I moved onto to NXOS `nxos.9.3.5` and although the API is faster and has more stablbility, there is a different issue around the interface module.
 When the N9Kv went to 9.3 the interfaces where moved to a separate module, module 1.

 ```none
 Mod Ports             Module-Type                      Model           Status